 Book Proposal

-Title: Should States trust their citizens?
+Title: Should States Trust their Citizens?

-Sub-Title: Individual, Situational, cultural and regulatory analysis of why and when would people voluntary cooperate with governments.

-This book will discuss one of the most fundamental questions in legal and social policy making across almost all fields: to what extent could states trust their citizens to cooperate with their requirements with as limited as possible coercive measures.
-This question goes from tax compliance to environmental compliance to driving to the Covid regulation.
+Subtitle: An Analysis of the Individual, Situational, Cultural, and Regulatory Factors Affecting Why and When People Voluntarily Cooperate with Governments

+To what extent states can trust their citizens to cooperate with laws and regulations with the least possible use of coercive measures?
+This book will address this fundamental question that arises in nearly every aspect of legal and social policy making and that affects a wide range of issues, including compliance with tax laws, environmental regulations, traffic and driving laws, and, today, COVID-19 regulations.

-The concept of voluntary compliance and cooperative behavior of citizens is discussed from different perspectives by almost all of the social sciences (psychology, sociology economics political science, criminology) as well as the law and even philosophy.
-While it is clear that getting voluntary compliance is the most desirable form of governance, from policy makers perspective, to be able to trust regualtees, they need to get solid indications about the likelihood that the people their regulate will indeed behave accordingly or else they risk their commitment to protect the public interest.
-Thus the current fragile empirical basis of our understanding when can we trust people in a given situation, causes risk averse policy makers to resort to monitoring and coercive measures, simply because it is very complicated to identify in advance the proportion of people in the population, who would engage in more voluntary forms cooperation in a given situation.
-The current pandemic crisis which we faced that caused some countries to resort to sanctions and fear based rhetoric to gain public cooperation, is a great example for how such process happens, despite the fact that all researchers recognize the short and long terms advantages of softer less coercive regulatory means which could trigger motivations responsible for better quality compliance even in areas and contexts in which monitoring is impossible.
+The idea of citizens’ voluntary compliance and cooperative behavior is discussed from different perspectives in nearly all of the social sciences (psychology, sociology economics, political science, criminology, and more) as well as in the literature of law and even philosophy.
+It is clear that obtaining voluntary compliance from citizens is the most desirable form of governance.
+However, the perception of policy makers is that in order to trust the public and uphold their commitment to protect the public interest, they need strong indications that those regulated will indeed behave according to the law.

+To date, the empirical basis of our understanding of when people can be trusted in a given situation is weak.
+As a result, risk-averse policy makers resort to monitoring and coercive measures, simply because it is very challenging and complicated to identify in advance the proportion of people in the population who will engage in more voluntary forms of cooperation in a given situation.
+The current COVID-19 pandemic crisis led some countries to resort to sanctions and fear-based rhetoric to gain public cooperation, and offers an excellent example of how the more coercive process occurs.
+These coercive measures were employed despite the overwhelming and recognized evidence of the short-term and long-term advantages of softer, less coercive regulatory measures, which have been shown to motivate people to engage in better quality compliance even in areas and contexts in which monitoring is impossible.

-Understanding voluntary compliance is important not just to advance our theoretical understanding of the nature of the interaction between countries and their residents, but it is important also from a policy perspective, in the cases where the quality of voluntary cooperation is superior to compliance or when the means policy makers could employ, to induce coerced cooperation are limited or too costly.
-To answer this question, this book will analyze what can be learned from all of the relevant literatures and offer a new paradigm on the context (cultural, organizational, situational and individual) and the extent in which voluntary cooperation could and should be desired and what are the best ways to achieve it.
-I will also discuss the various costs of voluntary compliance in areas such as harm to equality, communication costs, uncertainty and enhanced risk to the public as well as the benefits in terms of its effect on autonomy, resilience, quality of compliance and enhanced trust relationships.
-This new paradigm would allow researchers and policy makers, the ability to make more informed decisions on when, how and to what extent, could states resort to less coercive measures when trying to change the behavior of their citizens.
-The behavioral analysis on when states could trust it citizens will be accompanied by a normative discussion on when and to what extent, states should do so, given the behavioral pros and cons of each one of the regulatory and enforcement approaches, discussed throughout the the book.
+Better insights into voluntary compliance can help advance the theoretical understanding of the nature of the interaction between countries and their residents, as well as improve policy making in cases where the quality of voluntary cooperation is superior to enforced compliance or when the means policy makers could employ to coerce cooperation are limited or too costly.
+To address these issues, this book will analyze the existing literature on the subject and will offer a new paradigm on the cultural, organizational, situational and individual context of voluntary compliance.
+This book will demonstrate the extent to which voluntary cooperation could and should be sought and the optimal ways to achieve it.
+The different costs of voluntary compliance in areas such as equality, communication, uncertainty, and increased risk to the public, as well as the benefits of voluntary compliance in terms of its effect on autonomy, resilience, quality of compliance and enhanced trust relationships will also be explored in this book.
+The new paradigm presented here will enable researchers and policy makers to make more informed decisions about when, how and to what extent states could resort to less coercive measures when trying to change the behavior of the public.
+The behavioral analysis on when states can trust members of the public will be accompanied by a normative discussion on when and to what extent, states should do so, given the behavioral advantages and disadvantages of each regulatory and enforcement approach examined in the book.

 Background